hantsy/spring-reactive-sample/docs/data/data-cassandra.md

 Add `@PrimaryKey` on `id` field, it indicates `id` is the primary key of `posts` table.

-Unlike Mongo, in Cassandra, you have to fill the `id` field manually before it is inserted.
+> Unlike Mongo and other NoSQL, in Cassandra, you have to fill the `id` field manually before it is inserted.

 Next change the former `PostRepository` to the following: